My England Travel Guide

 Population: 1.6 million (approx.)

 Cardiff, a busy commercial and university city is the Welsh capital attracts visitors to its fine dining and nightlife.
-Cardiff also offers its striking city-centre
+Cardiff also offers its striking city-center

 castle, important national museum and art gallery, redeveloped docks area and pockets of beautiful architecture.
 The huge Millennium Stadium sits in the

-city centre like a UFO.
+city center like a UFO.
 Welsh, the local dialect in Wales, means a gathering of bards

 Area: 20,774 km2